knative/community/REPOSITORY-GUIDELINES.md

 ### Core Repository Requirements

-- Repository must live under github.com/knative/project-name
+- Repository must live under github.com/knative/project-name.
-- Must adopt the Knative Code of Conduct
+- Must adopt the Knative Code of Conduct.
 - All code projects must use the Apache License version 2.0.
 - Documentation repositories must use Creative Commons License version 4.0.
 - All OWNERS must be members of the Knative community.
 - Repository creation must be approved by the Technical Oversight Committee.

+### Requirements for Repository Donation

+The Technical Oversight Committee may allow repositories to be donated to the Knative project.
+In *addition* to meeting the core repository requirements, donated repositories must:

+- Adopt the Google CLA bot.
+- All contributors to the donated repository must have signed the Google CLA.
+- Boilerplate text across all files should attribute copyright as follows:
+  `"Copyright <year> The Knative Authors"

 ## Removing Repositories